icerpc/icerpc-docs/pages/slice/language-guide/operation.md

 An operation can include an exception specification after its return parameter(s), or after the operation parameters if the operation returns nothing.

-An exception specification consists of the `throws` keyword followed by an exception name or a list of two or more exception names in parenthesis with optional comma separators.
+An exception specification consists of the `throws` keyword followed by an exception name or a list of exceptions names.

 For example: